 For those that have not previously earned an income, a divorce can change life significantly.
 In addition to having to secure employment, they have to be sure their income will be sufficient to meet their expenses while trying to adjust to a new life.
 There will also be some individuals that never took part in the daily financial life of their relationship, which will also be an adjustment.

 Check In With Your Credit

-During a divorce, your personal credit standing may suffer greatly depending on your joint account management and the status of your credit prior to the divorce.
-In order to forge ahead financially you will need to reestablish your financial foundation by fine-tuning your credit.
+During a divorce, your personal credit standing may suffer greatly depending on your joint account management and the status of your credit before the divorce.
+In order to forge ahead financially, you will need to reestablish your financial foundation by fine-tuning your credit.
 Order your reports and review them carefully to ensure you know what financial responsibilities are still on your plate.
 If you maintain a low credit score, you need to make sure you rebuild your credit by making payments on time each month, and be cautious of overspending.
 Don’t max out your credit cards and dig yourself deeper in debt out of despair.

 Seek Professional Guidance

 As a divorcee, your future needs will likely change a great deal.
 You will have to reconsider your retirement plans, estate plans, and your existing and future investments.
 Because all of this information can be very overwhelming, it is wise to seek professional advice from an attorney and a financial advisor for more complex matters.